LLNL/MuyGPyS/README.md

 ...         nn_kwargs=nn_kwargs,
 ...         verbose=False,
 ... )
->>> print(f"mse : {mse_fn(predictions, test["output"])}")
+>>> print(f"mse : {mse_fn(predictions, test_responses)}")
 obtains mse: 2.345136495565052
 >>> print(f"diagonal posterior variance: {variance * muygps.sigma_sq()}")
 diagonal posterior variance: [0.52199482 0.45934382 0.81381388 ...
 0.64982631 0.45958342 0.68602048]
 ```

-This is presently the only form of posterior variance collection that is supported.
-Computing the independent diagonal posterior variances between the dimensions of multivariate output with different models is not currently supported, but is planned for a future release.
+Independent diagonal variance for each test item is the only form of posterior variance supported for a single model, and independent diagonal variance for each test item along each response dimension is the only form of posterior variacne supported for a multivariate model.
 Computing the full posterior covariance between the dimensions of multivariate output is not currently supported, but is planned for a future release.
 Computing the full posterior covariance between all inputs is not and will not be supported for scalability reasons.